GENERAL - Sulfur-containing fatty acid (with carboxyl group) and thioalcohol (with thiol group)

 - in the 2-oxoglutarate or α-ketoglutarate dehydrogenase complex (OGDC)

-- Amino acid metabolism: Lipoic acid is a component of the coenzyme lipoamide
+- Amino acid metabolism: Lipoic acid is a component of the coenzyme lipoamide.

 - in the 2-oxoadipate dehydrogenase complex during the degradation of lysine

-INDICATIONS FOR RALA SUPPLEMENTATION - radical stress in general
+INDICATIONS FOR RALA SUPPLEMENTATION - Radical stress in general

-- polyneuropathy (including chemotherapy-induced CIPN)
+- Polyneuropathy (including chemotherapy-induced CIPN)

 - Alzheimer's disease, multiple sclerosis, Down syndrome

-- Psychological stress (e.g. stress, schizophrenia)
+- Psychological stress (z.BStress, schizophrenia)

-- diabetes mellitus
+- Diabetes mellitus

 - Promoting the conversion of carbohydrates into energy,

-- Promoting glucose uptake into muscle tissue,
+- Promotes glucose uptake into muscle tissue,

-- Increasing the sensitivity of glucose to insulin
+- Increased sensitivity of glucose to insulin

-- liver diseases (e.g. hepatitis C)
+- Liver diseases (z.B.
+Hepatitis C)

-- renal dysfunction
+- Kidney dysfunction

 - aging